pilsnerdrinker/ping-monitor/README.md

 1. Double-click `PingMonitor.bat` (or right-click `PingMonitor.ps1` → "Run with PowerShell")
 2. Check the DCs you want to measure (all checked at startup; use "All" at the top-left to select/clear all)
 3. Pick a mode (-t continuous / -n count) and click "Start selected"
-4. Click "Overlay" to show the small window (click again to hide).
+4. The overlay (small window) appears automatically on startup.
+Use the "Overlay" button to toggle it.
 Drag to move, mouse wheel to change opacity, right-click to close
 5. Click "STOP ALL" to stop.
 Use "Export CSV" to save results

 ### Editing rows

-- **Double-click** a Name or IP cell to edit it in place (Enter to confirm)
+- **Right-click** a Name or IP cell to edit it in place (Enter to confirm)
-- **Double-click** the color cell (far right) to change the graph color
+- **Right-click** the color cell (far right) to change the graph color
 - Use "↑" / "↓" to reorder (the overlay follows the same order)
 - "Reset" restores the default 4 DCs (with confirmation)